reverseon/kaggle-descriptive-statistics/README.md

-# kaggle-descriptive-statistics
+# Kaggle Descriptive Statistics Generator
-A Descriptive Statistics Generator from Kaggle URL.
+A Descriptive Statistics Generator from a Kaggle Datasets URL.
 This project currently still in development.
+Backend using FastAPI and Front-end using React and Google Chart.
+See each individual folder for specific implementation